LudovicGardy/meta_analysis_alzheimer/README.md

 # Meta Analysis

 ## Description
-This program allows the user to reproduce the results explained in [Gardy et al., 2021], and [Joubert et al., 2021].
+This program allows the user to reproduce the results explained in [L. Gardy et al., 2021], and [S. Joubert et al., 2021].
 User can use the same process and code to reproduce our results or to perform a new meta-analysis on other data.

 ## Installation